Chapter 2 Yuri

 Sensing Yuri had stopped walking, Bull and Thomas turned.

-Their eyes on him felt like fire.
 Yuri felt panic rise inside him.
 He desperately wanted to disappear, to be well and truly dead.

-Yuri felt exposed, but there was nowhere to hide.
+Yuri felt there was nowhere to hide.

 “You… you can fuck off now,” he snarled.

-Bull had learned well by now that threatening behaviour and even violence went hand in hand with the task of trying to help people.
+Bull had learned by now that threatening behaviour and even violence went hand in hand with the task of trying to help people.
 Bull looked back into Yuri’s eyes and stood his ground.
 Thomas stood with him, shoulder to shoulder.

 “Yuri,” Thomas said quietly but with resolve, “what have we done to wrong you?”

 There was nothing aggressive about how Bull and Thomas were communicating, but it still felt to Yuri as though he was being taunted.
-For as long as he could remember, he had been able to exert power over other people.

-“Where is this community?” he said curtly.
+“Where is this community?” he asked curtly.

 “It’s some way yet,” answered Bull.
 “We will show you.”